ProPuke/CTCP-S/ctcp-s.md

 There can be at most 1 `FORWARD FROM` and 1 `FORWARD TO` CTCP in one message. `FORWARD` CTCPs do not count against the 1 CTCP per message limit, and instead have their own limit.

+**Side note:** It is possible to use `FORWARD` in a DCC chat to identify a message as belonging to a channel.
+In which case, it is up to the receiving end to parse any channel modes and guarantee the sender is allowed to send the given message to the channel.
+The message should be displayed in the channel.

 `BATCH` and `BATCHEND`
 ----------------------